What we believe

 Reasonable choices for a 7-year-old, a 12-year-old, and a 15-year-old are not the same.
 Reasonable choices for your family are not the same as reasonable choices for ours.
 Top-down rules assume a uniformity that doesn't exist, and families end up either over-restricted or ignoring the rule entirely.

-Meet Mack — AI safety on the device, not in the cloud
+Meet Mack: AI safety on the phone, not in the cloud Beta

 Mack has got your back.
-Mack is our custom AI safety agent — and the whole point of Mack is that Mack lives on your child's phone, not on our servers, and not in anybody's cloud.
+Mack is our AI safety guard, brand-new, built and trained by us, and currently in Beta.
+The whole point of Mack is that Mack lives on your child's phone, not on our servers, and not in anybody's cloud.
+Read the full Mack page →

-Why an AI agent on the device, instead of word lists?
+Why an AI on the phone instead of a word list?

-Word lists require you to enumerate every harmful term in advance.
-That sounds tractable until you meet the actual problem: children communicate through slang, abbreviations, and in-group phrases that rotate constantly; harmful intent is often conveyed through context rather than vocabulary; and legitimate messages get blocked when a prohibited word appears innocently.
-The result is either over-blocking (the child stops using the app and picks up something less visible) or under-blocking (the harmful content gets through anyway because it didn't match the list).
-Mack is trained on how children actually communicate so Mack catches the meaning, not just the vocabulary.
-Mack is probabilistic — false negatives exist — but Mack handles paraphrase and context in a way a word list structurally cannot.
-And Mack does it all without sending a single word off the device.
+Word lists need someone to write down every bad word in advance.
+That sounds doable until you meet the real problem: children talk in slang, abbreviations, and in-jokes that change all the time; harm is usually in the meaning, not in the words themselves; and innocent messages get caught when a banned word turns up by accident.
+The result: too much gets stopped (your child gives up on the app and finds somewhere less visible to chat) or too much gets through (the harmful stuff didn't happen to use a word on the list).
+Mack is trained on how children actually talk, so Mack picks up the meaning, not just the words.
+Mack is a best guess, and it will sometimes miss things, but it handles rephrasing and context in a way a word list simply can't.
+And it does it all without a single readable word leaving the phone.

-We still include a watchlist for custom words parents want to monitor — a friend's name, an app they're concerned about — but that feature is notification-only.
-It never blocks.
-Mack handles the categories that need a safety response; the watchlist handles the personal, family-specific signals only a parent would know to look for.
-Both run locally on the device.
+We still include a watchlist for words you want to keep an eye on, like a friend's name or an app you're worried about, but the watchlist is notification-only.
+It never stops a message.
+Mack handles the big categories; the watchlist handles the personal, family-specific things only you would know to watch for.
+Both run on the phone.

 What Orbit will never be

-- We will never scan your family's messages on our servers.
-Mack — our AI moderation — runs on your child's device before encryption; the server never sees plaintext.
-We will not build or operate any system that reads your messages server-side, whether by keyword matching, AI, or any other method.
-On-device is the line; we will not cross it.
+• We will never read your family's messages on our servers.
+Mack, our AI safety guard, runs on your child's phone; our servers never see the words.
+We will not build or operate any system that reads your messages on our servers, whether by word-matching, AI, or any other method.
+The phone is the line; we will not cross it.
 Mack is the proof that safety and privacy don't have to trade off.

-- We will never build behavioural profiles of children for sale or for ads.
+• We will never build a profile of your child for sale or for ads.
 There's no advertiser on the other end of Orbit, and there won't be.

-- We will never use dark patterns to make your child use the app longer.
+• We will never use sneaky tricks to keep your child on the app.
 No streaks designed to create guilt.
 No notifications engineered to pull them back.
 Closing the app should feel fine.

 Be first to get it